Esri/arcgis-webappbuilder-widgets-themes/README.md

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

 ## Contributing
 Anyone and everyone is welcome to contribute.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).
+For the Esri contributed widgets and themes in this repository, the changes made here will be supported only if the changes are rolled into Web AppBuilder's future releases.
+In the mean while, these widgets and themes will continue open sourced in this repository.

 ## Licensing
 Copyright 2013 Esri